jkim826il/is477project/ProjectPlan.md

 #### Research or Business Question(s)

 - Are income and education positively correlated?
-- Does race have a significant impact on education and/or income?
+- Does the public/postsecondary school system impact on education and/or income?

 #### Datasets

-Our datasets are listed here: https://github.com/jkim826il/is477project/blob/a68b41ae434eb26c62efef9f659e41bad5e30e81/raw/links.md.
-We have a total of 20 datasets, 10 of which are for household income by state and the other 10 are for educational attainment by state.
-Each category of data is further subdivided by race.
-These datasets can be integrated together because each of the datasets have an identifier to the state to which the person resides.
-Each of these datasets allow us to answer a specific part of the research question that we are proposing.
-For our first goal, we can see the income and educational attainment differences between states and determine if there is a relationship between income and educational attainment.
-For our second goal, 9 of the 10 datasets for each category represents a specific race.
-We can see how race impacts income and educational attainment using those 18 datasets.
+We will use the United States Census API to retrieve income and educational attainment data for each “Core Based Statistical Area” (CBSA).
+We will use the American Community Survey data from 2024, the most recent.
+We will also use this dataset (https://nces.ed.gov/programs/edge/Geographic/SchoolLocations) from the National Center for Education Statistics, which lists the geographic locations of public and postsecondary schools in the United States.
+We will use the data from 2024-25, the most recent data available.
+One of the included columns in the public/postsecondary school dataset is the CBSA code, which we will use to join these two datasets together.
+This will allow us to link the schools in each CBSA from the public/postsecondary school dataset with the income and educational attainment we retrieve from the Census data.

 #### Timeline
 Week 1 Tasks (3/9-14):